Over the next few days, you’ll be seeing

 1Tbsp hot chilli paste

-1tsp minced garlic (I used smoked garlic – it was immense)
+1tsp minced garlic (I used smoked garlic –

 1Tbsp sesame oil